-When identifying potential candidates for the Board of Directors, the Governance and Nomination Committee considers the selection criteria approved by the Board, as well as its analysis of the Board's needs based on the above criteria.
+In making its decision to select a director nominee, the Governance and Nomination Committee considers the selection criteria approved by the Board, as well as its analysis of the Board's needs based on the above criteria.
 These selection criteria are reviewed periodically.
+The Corporation will continue to measure its Diversity Policy's efficiency to ensure to meet or exceed the target.

 The Diversity Policy is reviewed annually by the Governance and Nomination Committee to ensure it is effective in achieving its objectives.
-Any changes to the Diversity Policy as well as additional diversity achievements will be reported annually in the Corporation's management information circular.
+Any changes to the Diversity Policy as well as additional diversity achievements will be reported annually in the Corporation's Circular.
 A copy of the Diversity Policy is available on the Corporation's website at www.osiskogr.com.